 Groundwater is encountered in the study area approximately 100 feet below ground surface.
-The three saturated hydrogeologic units of primary interest in this study are an unconfined aquifer, a confining layer, and a semiconfined aquifer.
-During irrigation season, which lasts about $2\frac{1}{2}$ months, heavy pumping from extensive irrigation wells dramatically alters the groundwater flow direction.
-VOC plumes encompass nearly $6\frac{1}{2}$ square miles.
-Groundwater contamination from explosives extends over an area of approximately 3 square miles and is commingled with the VOC plumes in several areas.
+The three saturated hydrogeologic units of primary interest of this study are an unconfined aquifer, a confining layer, and a semi-confined aquifer.
+During irrigation season, which lasts about two and half months, heavy pumping from extensive irrigation wells dramatically alters the groundwater flow direction.
+VOC plumes encompass nearly six and one-half square miles.
+Additionally, groundwater contamination from explosives extends over an area of approximately three square miles and is commingled with the VOC plume(s) in several areas.

 There is no existing groundwater extraction remediation system at Blaine.
 This site is in the conceptual design stages, based on a draft Feasibility Study performed in August 2000.
 The optimization project is restricted to simulation of two parameters.
-Site managers selected TCE and TNT as the parameters most important to remedial design but indicated that other parameters should not be ignored.
+Site managers selected TCE and TNT as the parameters most important to remedial design.
+However, site managers also indicated a preference to not ignore the other parameters.
 Therefore, an approach was developed to indirectly incorporate the distribution of other constituents of concern.